 Health & Safety at Work Act 1974 and the Control of Substances Hazardous to Health Regulations 2002 states:

-The UK HSE has considered that latex gloves can be posibly hazardous to health and employers need to be aware of their legal duty to their employees.
-This statement of policy is on the HSE website:
+The UK HSE has considered that latex gloves can be possibly hazardous to health and employers need to be aware of their legal duty to their employees.
+This statement of policy is on the HSE website.